Priest or Pastor Stoles: The Tricky Parts

 The next task is to baste the underlining to the Silk Shantung, but sadly, the camera missed the photo op on that one.

 When determining the orphrey size and placement for a stole, the grid on the cutting table is extremely helpful.
 The stole is laid out on the cutting mat, making certain the lower edges are even.
 Next, the orphreys are cut, making sure the pattern repeat is identical.
-This orphrey has the larger circle with the Fleur cross, and the smaller circle on each end.
+This orphrey has a larger circle with the Fleur cross, and a smaller circle on each end.
 Now the orphrey could be placed exactly at the lower edge, but this stole will not have any other decoration on it, other than the orphrey and a gold cross at the back neckline.
 So, following the design rule of “threes,” the decision was made to have a small amount of plain white left at the lower edge, then the orphrey, followed by the rest of the stole as the plain fabric again.
 Having “three” variations along the length of the stole will make a pleasing visual break for the eyes.
 If the orphreys were at the lower edge, there would be two variations, and sometimes that gets a bit boring visually.
 The use of “three” or odd numbers keeps the eyes traveling up and down the stole length.
-The variations for the number and placement of orphreys on a stole is unlimited, but there are some rules that should be followed.
+The variations for the number and placement of orphreys on a stole are unlimited, but some rules should be followed.
 But that is a topic of its own for another day.
 I chose this simple design because I have not yet met the person who will be wearing this stole, and simpler may be better.

 Now for the “tricky” part of the stole: the lower edge.
 Sometimes the stole edge goes great; other times they never go well, and it can take hours.
 But for this project, I do not have hours to fuss with a stole end.
 It has to turn up correctly and be ready the first time for stitching.
-Thinking for a moment, the kids were recently working on geometry and angles, and there is a tiny protractor in the pattern drafting tools……….hmmmm…………could this help?
-Could this be an answer to those pesky little stole lower edges?
+Thinking for a moment, the kids were recently working on geometry and angles, and there is a tiny protractor in the pattern drafting tools………. hmm…………could this help?
+Could this be an answer to those pesky little stolen lower edges?
 There is only one way to find out.

-In a matter of moments, there were two lines marked on the stole corner: one at a 45 degree angle in the corner, and another line perpendicular to that at the tip of the corner.
-The plan: fold up the corner, and see if the sides will fold to the 45 degree line.
+In a matter of moments, there were two lines marked on the stole corner: one at a 45-degree angle in the corner, and another line perpendicular to that at the tip of the corner.
+The plan: fold up the corner, and see if the sides will fold to the 45-degree line.

 Folding the corner was the easy part.
 Next, the stole sides must fold in.

-The fabric is folded to match the 45 degree line.
+The fabric is folded to match the 45-degree line.
 Now for the bottom edge to see if the idea worked.

-The lower edge and sides folded right to place, and the corner is ready for stitching.
+The lower edge and sides are folded right to place, and the corner is ready for stitching.
 Now, you might be saying, there is a horrid gap.
 It will never stitch together.
 The reality is the gap is tiny.
 The macro lens on the camera is exaggerating the gap at the corner.
 Careful stitching will have the corners completed in a few moments, and this part of the hem will take only a few moments, instead of hours.
 Geometry can work wonders!

 I have never really minded the hemming of a stole, but using this method going forward will speed up the process of finishing a stole end, making it more enjoyable and less of a fuss.